-American photojournalist Holly Pickett was a staff photographer at The Spokesman-Review newspaper in Spokane, Washington, before moving to Cairo, Egypt, in early 2008 as a freelancer.
+American photojournalist Holly Pickett was a staff photographer at The Spokesman-Review newspaper in Spokane, Washington, before moving to Cairo, Egypt, and later to Istanbul, Turkey, as a freelancer.
 Holly has covered news and contemporary issues in Afghanistan, Iraq, Gaza, Yemen, Jordan, Oman, Morocco, Lebanon, Turkey, Senegal, Sierra Leone, Guinea-Bissau, Guinea, Burkina Faso, and all over Egypt.
 She documented three successive Arab Spring uprisings in 2011—Tunisia, Egypt, and Libya.
 She is a member of the Everyday Africa and Everyday Middle East photo collectives on Instagram, which use images of daily life to break down regional stereotypes.

 Holly was a 2008 Arthur F. Burns Fellow at the Sueddeutsche Zeitung in Munich, Germany.
 In 2014, she was awarded a grant from the Pulitzer Center on Crisis Reporting to pursue a series of stories about the lives of Syrian refugees in Greece,